 - Step 1 Insert the Microsoft SQL Server installation media into the disk drive of the machine that will host your SQL server.
-Start the Microsoft SQL Server Installation Wizard. - Step 2 In Components to Install, check the SQL Server Database Services box. - Step 3 In Instance Name, click the Named instance radio button, and enter the instance name. - Step 4 In Service Account, choose Use the built-in System account (Local system, or Network service).

-- Step 5In Authentication Mode, click the Mixed Mode (Windows Authentication and SQL Server Authentication) radio button.
-Enter and confirm the SA (system administrator) password. - Step 6 SQL server collation should be set to Latin1_General_CI_AS, 'Dictionary, case insensitive, 1252 character set'.
+Start the Microsoft SQL Server Installation Wizard. - In Components to Install, check the SQL Server Database Services box.
+Step 2 - Step 3 In Instance Name, click the Named instance radio button, and enter the instance name. - Step 4 In Service Account, choose Use the built-in System account (Local system, or Network service). - Step 5 In Authentication Mode, click the Mixed Mode (Windows Authentication and SQL Server Authentication) radio button.
+Enter and confirm the SA (system administrator) password. - Step 6 SQL server collation should be set to Latin1\General\CI\AS, 'Dictionary, case insensitive, 1252 character set'.

 For SQL Server 2005 installations, Service Pack 2 or later must be applied to the newly created instance.
-If you apply an earlier service pack, the TCS wizard database connection test fails, and you cannot create a Content Server Cluster with this instance
+If you apply an earlier service pack, the TCS Wizard database connection test fails, and you cannot create a Content Server cluster with this instance.

-For more information on installing SQL Server 2005, see Microsoft article in the SQL Server 2005 Books Online:
+For more information on installing a Microsolft SQL Server, see the online documentation:

-Preparing to Install SQL Server 2005: http://msdn.microsoft.com/en-us/library/ms143719.aspx
+http://msdn.microsoft.com/en-us/library/bb545450.aspx